mggg/VRA_ensembles/README.md

 Also, the LA model isn't currently set up to do constrained runs based on demographic thresholds.
 So there is no *ensemble_inclusion_demo* user-parameter, but it can do unconstrained runs and constrained runs based on VRA-effectiveness scores (with the *ensemble_inclusion* parameter).

+The LA model can be run starting from its current Congressional map or State Senate map (or a randomly generated seed map), but the population deviation (*pop_tol* parameter) will need to be adjusted accordingly.